Scholarship for non-EU/EEA students enrolling in a Leiden University English taught bachelor programme starting September 2017.

 - Selection process

-The Holland Scholarship is financed by the Dutch Ministry of Education, Culture and Science and Dutch research universities and universities of applied sciences.
+The Holland Scholarship aims to enthuse international talent to follow a study programme in The Netherlands.
+It is jointly financed by the Dutch Ministry of Education, Culture and Science and Dutch research universities and universities of applied sciences.

-The scholarship is meant for international students from outside the European Economic Area (EEA) enrolling in a Leiden University English taught bachelor’s degree programme starting September 2016.
-The EEA consists of the EU countries and Iceland, Liechtenstein and Norway.
-As students from Switzerland and Surinam have the same rights as EEA nationals they are not eligible for the scholarship.
+The scholarship is meant for international students from outside the European Economic Area (EEA) enrolling in a Leiden University English taught bachelor programme starting in September 2017.

 - Dutch Studies